 CEREC One Appointment Crowns and Inlays

 CEREC by Sirona Dental Systems is the world’s first system for the fabrication of all ceramic dental restorations in one office visit.
 You can be in and out in a single visit with a permanent, all ceramic crown or inlay.
-This means fewer injections, less drilling, and less time out of your busy schedule for dental care.
+This means fewer injections, less drilling, no need for temporary crowns and less time out of your busy schedule for dental care.

 With CEREC, we can use strong, tooth coloured ceramic materials to restore your teeth to their natural strength, beauty, and function.
 These materials closely match the composition of natural tooth structure.
 This means when you eat hot food and then drink something cold, the restoration and tooth expand and contract at almost equal rates, so your tooth does not crack.
 Also, the materials are chemically bonded to your tooth, so we can save as much healthy tooth tissue as possible while providing you with a dental restoration that strengthens your tooth.

 A bridge is a fixed (non-removable) appliance that is used replace a missing tooth by joining to adjacent teeth.
 It is important to address tooth loss as it can affect the way someone speaks, eats, jaw function and the alignment of the remaining teeth.
 The most popular or traditional type of bridge uses porcelain fused to metal or ceramics and consists of two crowns that fit over the anchoring adjacent teeth with an artificial tooth (or teeth) attached in the centre.